larsrh/website/_articles/srilanka/hike2.md

 {% include articles/srilanka/map.html name="stage16_17" %}

-The weather forecast predicted rain in the afternoon, so we started early.
+The weather forecast predicted rain on Monday afternoon, so we started early.
 Today's plan was the [sixteenth stage](https://www.outdooractive.com/en/route/hiking-trail/sri-lanka/the-pekoe-trail-stage-16-ella-to-demodara-official-profile/800440401/) of the _Pekoe Trail_ to Demodara, known for its railway loop.

 We started from our homestay---this time, not walking on the tracks---towards the famous _Nine Arches Bridge._